ionic-in-action/chapter7/README.md

 * Change the default configuration for Ionic
 * Use gestures and events to create touch interactions
 * How to store data and persist between sessions
+* How to determine online status and listen when it changes

 ### Links